-Many clinical trials are being done to compare the effectiveness of newer combinations of chemotherapy drugs.
-These studies are also looking to reduce side effects, especially in patients who are older and have other health problems.
+Many clinical trials are looking at newer combinations of chemotherapy drugs to determine which are the safest and most effective.
+This is especially important in patients who are older and have other health problems.
 Doctors are also searching for better ways to combine chemotherapy with radiation therapy and other treatments.

-Some new chemotherapy drugs, such as amrubicin and picoplatin, have shown promising results in early studies and are now being tested in larger clinical trials.
+Some new chemotherapy drugs, such as amrubicin and belotecan, have shown promising results in early studies and are now being tested in larger clinical trials.

 Researchers are learning more about the inner workings of lung cancer cells that control their growth and spread.
 This is being used to develop new targeted therapies.
 These drugs work differently from standard chemotherapy drugs.
-They often have different (and less severe) side effects.
-Many of these treatments are already being tested in clinical trials to see if they can help people with advanced lung cancer live longer or relieve their symptoms.
+They might work in some cases when standard chemo drugs don’t, and they often have different (and less severe) side effects.
+Many of these treatments are being tested in clinical trials to see if they can help people with lung cancer live longer or relieve their symptoms.

 Anti-angiogenesis drugs: For cancers to grow, new blood vessels must develop to nourish the cancer cells within tumors.
 This process is called angiogenesis.
 New drugs that inhibit angiogenesis are being studied as lung cancer treatments.

-Vaccines: Several types of vaccines for boosting the body's immune response against lung cancer cells are being tested in clinical trials.
+Vaccines: Several types of vaccines for boosting the body’s immune response against lung cancer cells are being tested in clinical trials.
 Unlike vaccines against infections like measles or mumps, these vaccines are designed to help treat, not prevent, lung cancer.
-One possible advantage of these types of treatments is that they seem to have very limited side effects, so they might be useful in people who can't tolerate other treatments.
+These types of treatments seem to have very limited side effects, so they might be useful in people who can’t tolerate other treatments.
 At this time, vaccines are only available in clinical trials.

 Last Revised: 06/06/2013